AMSC22-23/apsc-linearalgebra-language/README.md

 - [x] BiCGSTAB (with no preconditioner)
 - [x] BiCGSTAB + SPAI preconditioner

-Currently, the following direct linear solvers (decompositions) are available for `SparseMatrix`
+The following direct linear solvers (decompositions) are available for `SparseMatrix`
 - [x] QR

-Let's introduce its usage by walking in an example!
-We will be using a sparse matrix to show case the language features, but the same concepts can be applied to full matrices too.

 ## Installation
 This library is based on the following external parties: